RyanCPeters/Educational_Resources/343/lecture6/ReadMe.md

 ---

 Big O (9)
 ---

-Sort each tring in an array and then sort the array (Example 8 from Cracking)
+Sort each string in an array and then sort the array (Example 8 from Cracking)

 > - Not O(N * NlogN)